HTTP-RPC/Kilo/README.md

 }
 ```

-If a service returns an error response, the default error handler will throw a `WebServiceException` (a subclass of `IOException`).
-If the type of the error response is "text/plain", the deserialized response body will be provided in the exception message.
+If an operation does not complete successfully, the default error handler will throw a `WebServiceException` (a subclass of `IOException`).
+If the type of the error response is "text/plain", the response content will be provided in the exception message.

 A custom error handler can be supplied via `setErrorHandler()`: